 So, this National Nurses Week, honor the nurses in your community.
-And remember that they pour their heart into their work all year long, so there’s no need to limit it to just one week.
+And remember that they do their incredible work all year long, so there’s no need to limit your appreciation to just one week.

 Get Your Nursing School Questions Answered at a Nursing Information Session

 Nurses are on the frontlines of healthcare.
 They pay close attention to their patients and listen carefully, even when they have a million other things to do.
 On top of that, healthcare facilities rely on nurses to notice when something is wrong—and to act.

 “Nurses are problem solvers.
 They think on their feet and come up with creative solutions to difficult situations,” says Iyan Omoragbon, APRN and FNP at WithCare Telehealth.

 “I really realized the scope of what nurses handle when I was working in the emergency room.”
 Omoragbon says.
 He saw a patient come in with a severe allergic reaction, jumped into action and administered treatment, saving the patient’s life.

 While conducting his daily rounds one day, Steven Brick, Administrator at Family of Caring at Tenafly noticed a commotion down the hall.
 One of the residents had flat-lined and needed CPR.

 “As I looked into the room I saw one of my veteran nurses working and guiding one of our new nurses on the process to bring the resident back to life.
 Both nurses were sweating profusely trying to resuscitate the resident, completely focused.”
 Brick says their obvious expertise and dedication in a crisis was a powerful reminder of how prepared nurses are to save lives at a moment’s notice.